Tesla to fix touch screens, ending spat with US regulators

 Last June, the agency opened an investigation into complaints that the screens would malfunction.
 It upgraded the probe to an engineering analysis in November.

-The recall request letter sent to Tesla said the agency has determined that the screens are defective because their computer processors have a finite number of program-and-erase cycles.
+The recall request letter sent to Tesla said the agency has tentatively determined that the screens are defective because their computer processors have a finite number of program-and-erase cycles.
 NHTSA says the screens would fail in five to six years, which isn’t sufficient for safety-critical features.

 “The lack of a functioning windshield defogging and defrosting system may decrease the driver’s visibility in inclement weather, increasing the risk of a crash,” the letter said.